usa-m/usa-m/README.md

 Hello, there 👋 !

-Usama here, an engineer and life-long learner having experience of working in defense-related aviation industry for many years, but keenly interested in:
+Usama here, an engineer and life-long learner having experience of working in the defense-related :basecamp: aviation ✈️ industry for many years, but I remain keenly interested in:

-  - &nbsp; &nbsp; Reading, writing and teaching in-depth about technology
+&nbsp; &nbsp; ♨️ Reading 📚, writing 🖋️, and teaching 👨‍🏫 in-depth about technology

-  - &nbsp; &nbsp; Exploring and enabling native, real-time, cross-platform, full-stack and bare-metal applications
+&nbsp; &nbsp; ♨️ Exploring and enabling native, real-time, cross-platform, full-stack and bare-metal applications

-  - &nbsp; &nbsp; Designing and implementing real-life control systems, simulations and games
+&nbsp; &nbsp; ♨️ Designing and implementing real-life control systems, simulations and games

-  - &nbsp; &nbsp; Developing networked and distributed applications
+&nbsp; &nbsp; ♨️ Developing networked and distributed applications

-  - &nbsp; &nbsp; Understanding AI and ML in-depth - not just using AI or ML terminology to grab attraction
+&nbsp; &nbsp; ♨️ Understanding AI and ML in-depth - not just using AI or ML terminology to grab attraction

 &nbsp;

-💞️ Collaborations are always sought :star::star::star: positively, in:
+💞️ Collaborations are always sought positively, in:

-  - &nbsp; &nbsp; Software and firmware development - Linux, Windows, Arduino, STM32, BeagleBone, NUCs, \*\*PIs, RTOSes, ...
+&nbsp; &nbsp; ♨️ Software 🖥️ and firmware 🚀 development - Linux, Windows, Arduino, STM32, BeagleBone, NUCs, \*\*PIs, RTOSes, ...

-  - &nbsp; &nbsp; Edge and cloud hosted solutions
+&nbsp; &nbsp; ♨️ Edge ⚗️ and cloud 🌩️ hosted solutions

-  - &nbsp; &nbsp; Ecosystem integrity and security ✨✨✨ - as much as viable
+&nbsp; &nbsp; ♨️ Ecosystem integrity ⁉️ and security ㊙️ - as much as viable

 &nbsp;